 On 14 May 2022, the UK government announced it was delaying promised legislation to ban multi-buy deals of junk food and pre-watershed advertising – a move that has been widely criticised by health campaigners.
 Here we examine what’s happening and the impact it may have.

 Which policies have been delayed?

-Two key pieces of legislation have been set back by 12 months.
-The planned ban on “buy one get one free” (known as BOGOF) deals for food and drinks that are high in fat, sugar and salt (HFSS) will now be put on hold until October 2023.
+Two key pieces of legislation have been set back by at least 12 months.
+As of June 2023, The planned ban on “buy one get one free” (known as BOGOF) deals for food and drinks that are high in fat, sugar and salt (HFSS) has now been put on hold until October 2025.

 The other change is the restriction on TV advertising of junk foods before the 9pm watershed, which was due to come into force in January 2023.
 This has now been delayed until January 2024.

 What impact will the proposed legislation have when it finally comes into force?